anima-wg/signed-grasp/draft-carpenter-anima-grasp-ext-sign.md

 2. Is the current arbitrary limitation to 256 option types necessary?

-3. Should the signature be applied to an objective instead of a whole message?
+3. Should the signature be applied to a whole message, or to an individual objective?

 # Implementation Status \[RFC Editor: please remove]